What is the cost of my appointment and any genetic testing?

 The time period between having your blood drawn and receiving a result depends on the type of genetic test and where the genetic testing is completed.
 The waiting period could range from 2 working days to 12 working weeks.
 Details regarding the genetic test, location of testing and waiting period for a result are explained in the genetic appointment.

 It is difficult for me to travel.
-Does your service offer telephone appointments?
+Does your service offer telephone or Zoom appointments?

-We do have an option for patients to have a phone appointment with our service but it may be more appropriate to have a face to face appointment.
+We have the option for patients to have a telehealth (Zoom or phone) appointment with our service, though in some cases it may be more appropriate to have a face to face appointment.

 Do I have to have genetic testing if I come to an appointment?